yosefstifanos/yosefstifanos.github.io/README.md

-# Welcome to my website!
-This website is meant to document my Resume, as well as other projects I will be doing.
+## Welcome to my website!
+This website is meant to document my resume and other projects that I will be displaying!

+1. Website 1: yosefstifanos.github.io/website1
+2. Website 2 (cooler hehe): yosefstifanos.github.io/website2